mk-fg/reliable-discord-client-irc-daemon/README.rst

 Configurable replacements/blocks in outgoing messages
 `````````````````````````````````````````````````````

-Config can have a [replacements] section to block or regexp-replace parts of
+Config can have a [send-replacements] section to block or regexp-replace parts
-messages sent from IRC on per-discord basis.
+of messages sent from IRC on per-discord basis.

 This can be used to add discord-specific tags, unicode shorthands, emojis,
 stickers, block/replace specific links or maybe even words/language before